Introduction to the Warrior class in MUME

 This is a section about what has worked for me, and what has not.
 I am not a super experienced player, so my commentary….well, it is what it is.

 Weapon choice- For pk I would try to find the highest damage, most ob weapon I can get a hold of.
 I would even say I value good 20ob high damage smiting weapons over the 20ob weapon and +20pb shield alternative.
-For xp though, I would choose either a spear and shield, or sword and shield.
+For xp I would also argue that your weapon does not matter too much.
+In most cases it is a trade off for how hard you hit and how hard you get hit.
+There is a defensive option of staff for two handed parry bonus.
+It is probably -5 pb from your average shield/sword option, but it also hits for next to nothing.
 For sword and shield there are many options.
-You could go for high defense and get the +10pb swords (dunadan blade and ebs/dark broadsword) or for higher offence and go for +20ob steel claymore.
-Swords give alot of versatility for solo or group, you can take multiple mobs or just one, you can choose high defence or high offence.
-If you choose a spear you would be mostly solo and relying on keep at bay to get your hits.
+You could go for high defense and get the +10pb swords (dunadan blade and ebs/dark broadsword) or for higher offense and go for +20ob steel claymore.
+Swords give alot of versatility for solo or group.
+You could go with spears or a smiting spear and rely on keep at bay to get your hits.
 That means high ob because, landing a keep at bay depends on high ob.
 You want to flee out and go back in or for the mob to follow, and keep at bay again, giving you repeated hits on your target without them hitting you.
 It is possible to take on some hard mobs this way, though it is not always this easy or simple.

 Hit/Flee has been a tactic that has worked very well for me.
-Especially if you have the higher damage weapon.
-Basically you will be trading hit for hit, and if your weapon hits harder you will come out on top in the fight.
-As a warrior you often dont want to hang around too long in a room.
+There is a thing called approach, and weapon delay.
+Sometimes, when you try to hit, it takes you some time to approach your target.
+This seems to be longer for smiting weapons.
+But in general, the idea with hit/flee is that you will be trading hit for hit, and if your weapon hits harder you will come out on top in the fight.
+As a warrior you often don’t want to hang around too long in a room.
 Casters will try to cast and get off spells, mobs and other players will try to land a bash on you, and generally it is not a good idea to just sit in the same room.
-You do not want to eat spells, or bashes.
-However, you may need to sacrifice and gamble on eating a spell or a bash if you yourself are trying to land one.
-Choose your time wisely, and try to get as much damage in the bash as possible.
-It may be your chance to end them.
+You do not want to eat spells, or bashes or let parry split take effect and get hit while your parry is lower.
 People hit/flee as a matter of course.
 If you are going to do it anyways in pk, you might as well use a smiting weapon while you are at it.

 As for equipment, usually money can get you a pretty good set.